ethersphere/bee-docs/docs/working-with-bee/configuration.md

 _default_ false

 Enable permission check on the http APIs.
+More information how to restrict the access to the APIs is available [here](/docs/working-with-bee/security).

-You should also specify admin password using the `--admin-password` option.
+If enabled - you must specify an admin password using the `--admin-password` option and a `--token-encryption-key` string value.

 To generate a valid admin password use the provided [bcrypt utility](/docs/working-with-bee/bcrypt)